Surviving after a stroke - it's not a solo journey

 Talk, learn and live.

-Stroke Recovery Canada provides volunteer training for stroke survivors and caregivers.
-There are monthly events, and annual conferences that stroke survivors can attend with caregivers and family and they are 100 per cent about peer education, empowerment, recharge and support.
+After Stroke provides training for stroke survivors and caregivers.
+There are events that stroke survivors can attend with caregivers and family and they are 100 per cent about peer education, empowerment, recharge and support.

 Where needed, March of Dimes Canada also offers one-to-one training, group training and recreational events for survivors and families too.